dinaizida/React-Newspaper/README.md

 The app uses React components, React Router, and the React mounting lifecycle to query and display articles on the front end; Express, Node, and MongoDB to save articles on the back end.

-Whenever a user visits your site, the app should scrape stories from a news outlet of your choice and display them for the user.
-Each scraped article should be saved to your application database.
+Whenever a user visits your site, the app scrapes stories from a news outlet of your choice and display them for the user.
 The app scrapes and displays the following information for each article:
 * Headline - the title of the article
-* Summary - a short summary of the article.
-* URL - the url to the original article.
+* View Article - the link to oper an article
-* Users also can leave comments on the articles displayed and revisit them later.
-The comments are saved to the database as well and associated with their articles.
-Users also is able to delete comments left on articles.
-All stored comments are visible to every user.
+* Date of the publication

+Users can save article and view saved articles.
+Users also can delete saved articles.

 # Technologies Used: